vvvv/AppWithPluginsDemo/README.md

 USER/AppData/Local/myCompany-plugins/myPlugin/assets/foo.jpg
 ```

-We have a node called `PatchPath` which always points to `myPlugin` and can be used to build file paths.
+We have a node called `PatchPath` which always points `myPlugin` and can be used to build file paths.

 TODO: In its current form however it needs to be copied from plugin to plugin to work correctly!